Get In Touch

 Timeline

 This entails the schedule of a series of activities to be done from the start to the end of the project.
 This is done in a chronological manner.
-Start from the first stage of the development process and add the subsequent activities.
+Start from the first stage of the web design or development process and add the subsequent activities.

 Price

-The price is vital in every project quote.
+Price is vital to every project quote.
 It gives the overall cost of the project.
 This is after making the considerations evident in the project.
-In most cases it needs to be exact figures and not a range.
+In most cases, it needs to be exact figures and not a range.
 The client will use these figures to compare with their budget.

 Use this space to describe the work that needs to be done to come up with the website.
 The features and functionalities that together make up the whole project.
 You should include them and also the price for every category.
 These prices sum up to the total project price.